TOP

 Human elements

-Behind every old vine, every wizened cluster of grapes, lies the human touch—the hands that toiled, the minds that innovated, and the hearts that poured their passion into the plants and soils.
+Behind every old vine, every wizened cluster of grapes lies the human touch—the hands that toiled, the minds that innovated, and the hearts that poured their passion into the plants and soils.
 For years we have labored to shed light on Lodi's human element in our photographs.
-We love the way variations of color and impressions can shed a different, more emotional and thought-provoking light on these hands and faces.
+We love the way variations of color and impressions can shed a different, more emotional, and thought-provoking light on these hands and faces.

 Zinfandel picker every bit as wise and wizened as the old vines in the Schmiedt family's 1902 block on Lodi's east side.

-Old vine plantings represent diverse grape varieties, each with its historical context and contribution to a long winegrowing tapestry.
-Varieties such as Zinfandel, Carignan, Cinsaut and Grenache are often associated with these old vineyards, showcasing the state's viticultural diversity and the pioneers who brought these vines to California's soil.
+Old vine plantings represent diverse grape varieties, each with its historical context and contribution to a long wine-growing tapestry.
+Varieties such as Zinfandel, Carignan, Cinsault, and Grenache are often associated with these old vineyards, showcasing the state's viticultural diversity and the pioneers who brought these vines to California's soil.
 The more we remind ourselves of that, the more likely future generations will be able to appreciate them.
-More than anything, it is the conscious appreciation of wine lovers that will allow old vines remain in the ground.
+More than anything, it is the conscious appreciation of wine lovers that will allow old vines to remain in the ground.

 Zinfandel picker in Lodi's Steacy Ranch, originally planted in 1907.